Remod-org/Auxide/README.md

 The configuration is re-read on server save in case you want to make adjustments during runtime.

+We have included some mostly working plugins in the source code as examples for improvement, etc.

 #### Hooks in Full Mode

 ```cs